guettli/programming-guidelines/README.md

 ### It is always possible to make things more complicated

 It is always possible to make things more complicated.
-The interesting adventure is to make things simpler, easier and more obvious.
+The interesting adventure is to make things simpler, easier, and more obvious.

 ### It helps to talk

 Most software developers do not talk much.
-Otherwise they would not have choosen this job.
-If you think about something too long, then you get blind for the obvious and easy solution.
+Otherwise, they would not have chosen this job.
+If you think about something too long, then you get blind to the obvious and easy solution.
 It helps to talk.

 There is something called [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 This might help, but talking to humans helps much more.
 If you find no solution in 30 minutes.
 Take a break.
-Do something different, talk to a team mate or friend, take a small walk outside.
+Do something different, talk to a teammate or friend, take a small walk outside.

 ### Be curious